To Be (1990 film): Plot

 The cartoon opens as the narrator sings about how her thoughts of being continue to haunt her, keeping her from sleep.
 After this introduction, we meet the character in earnest and her narrative begins (henceforth continuing throughout the story while accompanied occasionally by the semi-audible dialog of the characters):

-One day, she was invited by an eminent scientist to a public exhibition of his new invention, a revolutionary mode of transportation.
+One day, she was invited by an eminent scientist to a public exhibition of his new invention, a teleporter.
 On the day of this demonstration, the main character takes her place in a crowd gathered to watch this miracle of science.
 The transporter sits on a stage and comprises two booths, each resembling an icebox with antennae; the scientist calls his first volunteer, a man dressed in purple.
 The subject is shut in the booth at stage right and the inventor initiates the process, superficially just a few seconds of mechanical noise followed by a small burst in the booth entered by the subject.
 Out of the booth stage-left walks the man in purple; applause and astonishment abound.
 The lady-protagonist, at first thinking the display nothing more than a magic trick, asks the scientist for an explanation of the process; he bribes her to try his device, but she demands her explanation.
 By way of a film, he offers one that involves radio waves, but she remains suspicious.
 He admits his lie and (the crowd having apparently dispersed) explains that the stage-right booth gathers information about the test-subject within it and sends that information to the other booth, which then produces an exact replica of the subject; the first booth then obliterates its human contents.
 Disgusted, the narratress again refuses to ride in the machine: instead, she asks why it is necessary to destroy the original subject.
 The inventor explains that if the original were not destroyed, the world would become overpopulated with copies of each person who used the teleporter; the lady contends that the destruction is immoral.
 Her interlocutor asks if she would have the same concern if a copy were destroyed and posits that it is just as immoral to destroy a copy as not to make one at all!
 The original and the copy, he asserts, are the same person.
 After the main character again refuses to ride, she asks the scientist to do so; he offers that he has done so many times, but she persists and he agrees, even with the lady's stipulation that he leave the doors of the booths open.
 He steps in the first booth; a copy forms in the second; the scientist in the first is annihilated; the copy repeats the process and so does his copy and that copy's copy.